brianglass/anastasis/files/monday_matins1.md

 color:red;font-style:normal;mso-bidi-font-style:italic">Ode 5.
 Irmos</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">Â“O Lord, the giver of light and maker of the ages, guide us by the light of commands, for we know no other but you.Â”</span>
+font-family:&quot;Book Antiqua&quot;">“O Lord, the giver of light and maker of the ages, guide us by the light of commands, for we know no other but you.”</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red;font-style:normal;mso-bidi-font-style:italic">Troparia</span>